silwol/silwol/README.md

 ### Hi there 👋

-The interesting stuff you'd expect to find here is probably over there at [GitLab](https://gitlab.com/silwol).
+The interesting stuff you would expect to find here is probably over there at [GitLab](https://gitlab.com/silwol).

 <!--
 **silwol/silwol** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.